We're working to ensure new property developments receive electricity connections within certain time frames.

 Making the system work better

-While we concluded that the regulatory framework is not the main cause of delays, we identified ways to make the system work better including:
+While our 2018 review concluded that the regulatory framework is not the main cause of delays, we identified ways to make the system work better including:

 - support for a new service improvement commitment to improve response times, clarify expectations around the connections process and communication between the electricity networks and the development industry